siam-hossain9/Bank-Management-System/README.md

 ## 🔧 How to Run
 1. Open `BankManagementSystem.cbp` in Code::Blocks
 2. Build and Run (F9)
-3. Interact with the menu from console
+3. Interact with the menu from the console